 Storage of data and backup

-twoday regularly carries out a security backup of personal data stored in the system.
-Backups are stored separately and securely so that the personal data can be restored.
-Instructions on the deletion of personal data include the deletion of personal data in backups.
+twoday regularly carries out a security backup of Personal Data stored in the Solution.
+Backups are stored separately and securely so that the Personal Data can be restored.
+Instructions on the deletion of Personal Data include the deletion of personal data in backups.

-twoday ensures that employees only have access to the systems where relevant in order for them to perform their tasks.
-All employees are bound by twoday's guidelines and rules when accessing and processing personal data and are monitored when accessing client-specific information.
+twoday ensures that employees only have access to the Solution where relevant in order for them to perform their tasks.
+All employees are bound by twoday's guidelines and rules when accessing and processing Personal Data and are monitored when accessing client-specific information.